Regaerd/JarvisMarch-LISP/README.md

 -In CLISP, to properly load jarvis, use:
 	(load "loader.lisp")

--To test the program after it has been loaded either use:
+-To test the program after jarvis has been loaded, either use:
 	(load "extra/test.lisp")

 	Or enter your own set of points, formatted like: